r-ss/flac_convert/README.txt

 Batch convert FLAC to MP3
 =========================

-I've use this script to convert all my lossess music collection to mp3 format for some devices, which doesn't have FLAC support or enough storage space.
+I use this script to convert my lossess music collection to mp3 format for some devices, which doesn't have FLAC support or enough storage space.

-I organize my music to directories with "Artist - Album [year]" format which songs named as "track_number - Artist - Title.flac".
+I organize my music to directories with "Artist - Album [year]" format which contain songs named as "01 - Artist - Title.flac".
 Each directory have an 500x500px JPEG artwork named "folder.jpg".
-Very often also included CUE and LOG files and additional artwork/scans This script ignores all but FLACS, resizes "folder.jpg" to 300x300px and embed it to the MP3s as album artwork
+Very often also included CUE and LOG files and additional artwork This script ignores all but FLACS, resizes "folder.jpg" to 300x300px and embeds it to the MP3s as album artwork.
+Script doesn't make any changes in input directory.

 for example, i have: